zuozhenggh/learning-library/data-management-library/database/options/docker-selfservice.md

 ## Section 3-Login and Create Stack using Resource Manager
 You will be using Terraform to create your database environment.

 1. Click on the link below to download the zip file you need to build your enviornment.
+Make sure to download the zip file based on the region you were assigned.
+- [London - Linux Compute](https://objectstorage.us-ashburn-1.oraclecloud.com/p/-RNUYctv6aLnWqSEgbDo_CzVpNu5Zy8RW_8T6vW2gx8/n/c4u03/b/labfiles/o/linux-compute-london.tf.zip) - Packaged terraform instance creation script for Linux compute instance in London region
-- [linux-compute-london.tf.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/-RNUYctv6aLnWqSEgbDo_CzVpNu5Zy8RW_8T6vW2gx8/n/c4u03/b/labfiles/o/linux-compute-london.tf.zip) - Packaged terraform instance creation script for Linux compute instance in London region.
+- [Frankfurt - Linux Compute](https://objectstorage.us-ashburn-1.oraclecloud.com/p/-jM_i9oSbEi4Lmz73y19_lfIn4j3dH_mab_85fH-iEg/n/c4u03/b/labfiles/o/linux-compute-fra.tf.zip) - Packaged terraform instance creation script for Linux compute instance in London region.

 2. Save in your downloads folder.